parth7stark/MMA_RadioWave/GCN_Listener/README.md

         Use the following command to submit the job script:

         ```bash
+        sbatch job_scripts/Potential_merger_listener.sh
-        sbatch job_scripts/FL_Server.sh
+        sbatch job_scripts/GCN_listener.sh
         ```

-    Submitting the job script will automatically start the Server.

-6. Start Detectors for Inference

-   Once Server has started running, start both detectors.

-   * Update the config file

-        Open the `examples/configs/detector0.yaml` and  `examples/configs/detector1.yaml`configuration file and update the following paths with the appropriate ones for your system:

-        - **Checkpoint Path**: Specify the location of the downloaded model checkpoint file.
-        - **Inference Dataset Path**: Provide the path to the downloaded inference dataset file.
-        - **Logging Output Path**: Define where the inference logs should be saved.

-   * Update the Job script

-       The sample job script can be located in the repository under the name `job_scripts/FL_DetectorX.sh`

-        ```bash
-        job_scripts/FL_DetectorX.sh

-        - Modify the SLURM parameters in the script to suit your computing environment (e.g., partition, time, and resources).
-        ```

-   * Submit the Job Script
-        Use the following command to submit the job script:

-        ```bash
-        sbatch job_scripts/FL_DetectorX.sh
-        ```

-    Submitting the job script will automatically start the Detectors.
+    Submitting the job script will automatically start the Potential Merger Listener and GCN notices and circular listener.

-7. Once the run begins, two output files will be generated for each client and server in your working directory:
+5. Once the run begins, two output files will be generated for each potential merger listener and gcn listener in your working directory:
 `<job-name>-err-<job_id>.log` (error logs) and `<job-name>-out-<job_id>.log` (output logs).
 Additionally, the job's output files will be saved in the log output directory specified in your configuration file.

 ## Usage on Delta AI

 Since Delta AI is an **ARM64 architecture machine**, so the Apptainer definition file must be updated to use a base image and install libraries compatible with the ARM64 architecture.

-Just use the `MMA_GW_Inference_miniapp_arm64.def` for building the image.
+Just use the `MMA_GCN_Listener_miniapp_arm64.def` for building the image.
 The remaining steps are the same as those for Delta or Linux x86 architecture.